-- Secure Node The presence of this actor on a system means that all of the other actors and other non-IHE software comply with the IHE rules for user authentication, secure communications, security audit recording and security policies. - Time Client Establishes time synchronization with one or more Time Servers using the NTP protocol and either the NTP or SNTP algorithms.
-Maintains the local computer system clock synchronization with UTC based on synchronization with the Time Servers. - 4810 Time Server Provides NTP time services to Time Clients.
-It is either directly synchronized to a UTC master clock (e.g., satellite time signal) or is synchronized by being grouped with a Time Client to other Time Server(s). - User Context Participant - Receives notification of user context changes and follows them for the application that contains it. - 4815 X-Service Provider System providing a service that needs an X-User Assertion. - X-Service User System making a services request of an X-Service Provider.
+Secure Node - The presence of this actor on a system means that all of the other actors and other non-IHE software comply with the IHE rules for user authentication, secure communications, security audit recording and security policies.

+Time Client - Establishes time synchronization with one or more Time Servers using the NTP protocol and either the NTP or SNTP algorithms.
+Maintains the local computer system clock synchronization with UTC based on synchronization with the Time Servers.

+7225 Time Server - Provides NTP time services to Time Clients.
+It is either directly synchronized to a UTC master clock (e.g., satellite time signal) or is synchronized by being grouped with a Time Client to other Time Server(s).

+User Context Participant - Receives notification of user context changes and follows them for the application that contains it.

+7230 Value Set Consumer - an actor who may

+- 1. Retrieve an Expanded Value Set based on its OID and possibly its version if the latter is available. - 2.
+Retrieve metadata described a Value Set, together with the expanded value set that corresponds to its current meaning. - 7235 Value Set Repository actor whose role is to provide Expanded Value Sets and metadata describing these value sets.

+X-Service Provider - System providing a service that needs an X-User Assertion.

+X-Service User - System making a services request of an X-Service Provider.